zorael/kameloso/README.md

 #### Command-line arguments

-You can make changes to your configuration file in-place by specifying some settings at the command line and adding `--save`.
+You can make changes to your configuration file in-place by specifying some settings at the command line at the same time as `--save`.

 ```shell
 $ ./kameloso \